sidhant2709/JavaScript-Interview-Concepts/README.md

-1. ### What happens when we call a function with new operator keyword?
+### Question 1.
+What happens when we call a function with new operator keyword?

     <h4>When we call a function with new operator keyword following thing happens:</h4>
     <ul>